 The session on Open Educational Resources (OERs) attracted much interest as participants learnt about the introduction of the OER concept in Kyrgyzstan - designed to reduce costs and improve access to school textbooks, and how Open Learning Nepal is developing educational content using low power offline servers for children attending public schools in rural areas who do not have access to learning materials beyond the regular text books.

 Devastating earthquakes in Nepal in 2015 resulted in the destruction of library buildings, the loss of historic manuscripts, ancient texts and other materials important to the history and culture of Nepal.
 The seminar provided a timely opportunity for the library community to consider, together with national policy makers, the role of copyright law in safeguarding long-term access to cultural heritage, as well as the importance of library participation in informing future policy debates.

 In addition, Prof Crews held a public lecture, International Copyright and Domestic Exceptions: WIPO, Treaties, and the Politics of Libraries' hosted by the Social Science Baha.
-The Lecture Series provides a forum for local and visiting scholars to present their work and interact with the larger public in an open lecture format.
-A recording of the lecture is available here.
+The provides a forum for local and visiting scholars to present their work and interact with the larger public in an open lecture format.
+A recording of the lecture is available online.